 If you enable the REST API password, you must include this password in any API command sent to the device.

-For example, to access the About page of a device with the default REST API password set to algo, use the following command from a Windows Command Window:
+For example, to access the About page of a device with the default REST API password set to algo, use the following command:

 Enable RESTful API under the Advanced Settings → Admin tab.

 Select an Authentication Method.
-There are three types of authentications:
+There are three types of authentication:

 Standard (recommended)